Abinaya3141/Network-forensics/README.md

 - Helps understand **real-world network attacks** in a controlled environment
 - Provides hands-on experience with **Wireshark and packet analysis**
 - Learn how to **detect malicious activities** like SQL injection and network scanning
-- Useful for **cybersecurity students and professionals** to practice forensics skills
 - Demonstrates the importance of **secure coding and network defenses**

 ---